SayujM/on-device-rag-agent/RAG_Agent_Plan.md

 ### Overall Approach & Key Considerations

+### Versioning Strategy

+To manage complexity and deliver functional increments, we will implement the RAG Agent in the following versions:

+*   **Version 1: RAG Agent with Chat Ability in English.**
+    *   **Focus:** Core RAG functionality for English text.
+    *   **Scope:** Implement Phase 1 (English content), Phase 2, Phase 3 (English responses), and Phase 4 (English context).
+Phase 0 (voice/multilingual) is deferred.

+*   **Version 2: Voice Features Added (English Only).**
+    *   **Focus:** Integrating voice input (STT) and output (TTS) for English.
+    *   **Scope:** Introduce Phase 0 specifically for English.
+Implement English STT and TTS, prioritizing low-latency, CPU-friendly models for multi-turn interactions.
+Voice cloning is not included.

+*   **Version 3: Support for Indian Languages (Especially Malayalam) Added.**
+    *   **Focus:** Extending all functionalities to support Malayalam for both text and voice.
+    *   **Scope:** Activate all multilingual aspects.
+Extend Phase 0 (STT/TTS) to support Malayalam.
+Update Phase 1 (Data Ingestion) for Malayalam text extraction, multilingual embedding, and Malayalam tokenization for BM25.
+Update Phase 2 & 3 (LLM Interaction) for Malayalam queries and responses.
+Voice cloning is not included.

+*   **Version 4: Voice Cloning Feature.**
+    *   **Focus:** Implementing user-specific voice adaptation/cloning.
+    *   **Scope:** This will be a dedicated phase or module, building upon the established voice and multilingual capabilities from previous versions.
+It will involve researching and integrating a suitable voice cloning/adaptation model that can run efficiently on the target device, and extending it to support Malayalam.

 Our strategy will focus on:
 *   **Modularity:** Breaking down the agent into distinct, testable components.
 *   **Efficiency:** Prioritizing libraries and techniques known for CPU performance and memory efficiency.